WEC-Sim/WEC-Sim/docs_new/user/advanced_features.rst

 * :code:`mooring(i).setInitDisp()`

 methods in the WEC-Sim input file.
 A description of the required input can be found in the method's header comments.
-The following propoerties must be defined prior to using the object's :code:`setInitDisp()` method:
+The following properties must be defined prior to using the object's :code:`setInitDisp()` method:

 * :code:`body(i).cg`